Chris White (musician)

 Christopher Taylor White (born 7 March 1943) is an English musician.

-White's music career spans more than 50 years.
-He came to prominence in the mid-1960s as the bass guitarist and occasional lead vocalist of the English rock band The Zombies.
+He came to prominence in the mid-1960s as the bass guitarist and occasional lead vocalist of the rock band The Zombies.
 White is one of the main composers of the Zombies' music, and made major lyrical contributions to the band's songs.
 He was inducted into the Rock and Roll Hall of Fame in 2019 as a member of the Zombies.

 Early years

 White was born on 7 March 1943, in Barnet, Hertfordshire, to Harold White, a bus inspector for London Transport, and his wife Nan.
 The family soon relocated to Markyate, Hertfordshire, where his parents Harold and Nan White owned the village general store, selling groceries, hardware, paint, and furniture.
 As a pastime, Harold White played double bass in dance bands performing the music of Glenn Miller and other swing bands; he gave his son his earliest musical training, playing guitar alongside White on the ukulele.
 There was also a piano in the house.
 White attended St Albans County Grammar School, Hertfordshire, where he met Colin Blunstone, later meeting Rod Argent, Paul Atkinson, and Hugh Grundy who were at St. Albans School, the musicians who became the Zombies.
+Atkinson nicknamed White "the daddy of the group" since was at least two years older than the rest of the Zombies and the only member to have memories of the Second World War.